 During our Government Contracting training program, I stress the need for firms to participate in salary surveys.
 Pick one and be consistent.
 The more firms that participate, the better the data will be.
 Regardless, the results of the NCM this year are shocking and will affect allowable overhead.
 Hopefully, the unallowable compensation over the reasonable limits based on the 2023 NCM won’t be enough to swing the overhead too much.

-If you have questions on how to leverage this year’s NCM or would like to discuss how to develop your FAR-allowable overhead rates, please reach out to me.
+Please get in touch with me if you have questions about leveraging this year’s NCM or would like to discuss developing your FAR-allowable overhead rates.

 And make plans to join us for our in-person FAR training courses this Fall.
 These two-day events are chock full of information, including the compensation matrix, proper compensation planning, and executive compensation under FAR.